adamsvoboda/adamsvoboda.github.io/docs/_posts/2022-06-22-extracting-asr-rules.markdown

 # Extracting Whitelisted Exclusions from Defender Signature Updates

 Windows Defender signatures/rules are stored in VDM containers.
+Many of them are just Lua script files.
 It's possible to use a tool such as WDExtract to decrypt and extract all the PE images from these containers.
 By analyzing the extracted VDM you can pull whitelisted exclusion paths for ASR rules.

 I will now demonstrate a very quick, hacky way to quickly get an updated list of potential exclusion paths for particular ASR rules.